mantidproject/mantid/docs/source/algorithms/FitPeaks-v1.rst

 FittingCostWorkspace
 ####################

-It is a MatrixWorkspace recording the cost of each peak that is fitted.
+It is a :py:obj:mantid.api.MatrixWorkspace recording the cost of each peak that is fitted.
 It is in the exactly same order as the given positions of peaks to fit.
 Its X values store the fitted peak positions and Y values are for :math:`\chi^2`.